 Do I need to provide food?

 Musicians will appreciate bottled water and tea/coffee/biscuits upon arrival.
-Meals are always welcome, though generally not required unless your event is at dinnertime.
+Meals are always welcome, though generally not required unless your event is over a mealtime.

 If the piano is an acoustic one which belongs to the venue, discuss with them if it can be moved outdoors.
 Even upright pianos, which are easier to move, are sensitive to changes in weather and humidity and will likely need retuning.